 Foreman Proxy Discovery plugin must be installed on all proxy hosts on the network where discovery feature is supposed to work.
-It is possible to skip this step if direct communication is planned.
+It is possible to skip this step if direct communication is planned, but configuration must be changed in that case.